 [David's] seed shall endure forever, and his throne shall [last] like the sun before Me.

-Missionaries counter that the genealogy listed in Luke 3:23--38. traces Jesus to King David through his mother, Mary.
+Missionaries counter that the other genealogy listed in Luke 3:23-38. traces Jesus to King David through his mother, Mary.
 But this argument is ludicrous for several reasons: